-WHEREAS, the impact of the redlining that went into effect in 1937 in San Francisco can still be seen today: 87% of redlined neighborhoods in San Francisco are neighborhoods currently undergoing displacement.
+WHEREAS, The impact of the redlining that went into effect in 1937 in San Francisco can still be seen today: 87% of redlined neighborhoods in San Francisco are neighborhoods currently undergoing displacement.
 The 2010 Census data showed a decline in the number of children of every racial group (including American Indian, Black, Latinx, and Asian and Pacific Islander) residing in San Francisco except white and multiracial children.
 Between 1990 and 2014-15, as housing prices rose, neighborhoods became more segregated, with the share of Black households in San Francisco living in high-poverty neighborhoods increasing from 41% in 2000 to 65% in 2015 (compared to 27% of Asian households, 19% of Latinx households, and 12% of White households).
-50% of Black households, 31% of American Indian, and 30% of

-Latinx households are severely burdened by housing costs (spending more than 30% of their income on housing), while 16% of White households are similarly burdened.
+50% of Black households, 31% of American Indian, and 30% of Latinx households are severely burdened by housing costs (spending more than 30% of their income on housing), while 16% of White households are similarly burdened.
 American Indian, Black, and Latinx residents have the lowest home ownership rates, at 0.3%, 4%, 9%, respectively.
-Latinxs reported the highest percentage of having been threatened with eviction (24%), with 11% of those evictions having been raised with no cause, exceeding the percentage of no-cause evictions for other racial groups.
+In a survey conducted in 2018 by the Planning Department to inform the San Francisco Housing Needs and Trends Report of those reached by the survey, Latinxs reported the highest percentage of having been threatened with eviction (24%), with 11% of those evictions having been raised with no cause, exceeding the percentage of no-cause evictions for other racial groups.
 34% of Latinxs also reported having faced unstable living conditions in the last five years, with 36% stating they would have no other housing options if they were forced to move from their current residence.

 WHEREAS, Black and American Indian people are overrepresented among the homeless population.
 The 2019 San Francisco Homeless Count and Survey found that 37% of people experiencing homelessness were Black, while they represent only 5% of San Francisco's population.
-Overrepresentation in the homeless population was also high for American Indians (5% compared to 0.1%) and Pacific Islanders (2% compared to 0.2%).
+Overrepresentation in the homeless population was also high for American Indians (5% compared to 0.3%) and Pacific Islanders (2% compared to 0.2%).
 Of all people surveyed, 61% reported not being able to afford rent and 37% reported having no income.
-Discrimination and lack of access to opportunities for American Indian, Black and people of color put them at a higher risk of homelessness; and,
+Discrimination and lack of access to opportunities for American Indian, Black and other people of color put them at a higher risk of homelessness; and,

-WHEREAS, racial disparities in the rates of infection and death from COVID-19 have been documented, with American Indian, Black, and people of color disproportionately impacted by the disease.
-As of June 3rd, 2020 COVID-19 data for San Francisco, indicate that Black communities in San Francisco comprised 9.3% of deaths, even though they comprise 5% of the population; Latinx communities comprised 47.8% of diagnosed cases (and comprise 15.2% of the population); American Indian communities comprised 0.4% of diagnosed cases (and comprise 0.1% of the population); and Asian communities comprised 46.5% of deaths (and comprise 34.1% of the population).
-In a study UCSF conducted in the Mission District in April 2020, 95% of the people who tested positive for COVID-19 were Latinx.
+WHEREAS, Racial disparities in the rates of infection and death from COVID-19 have been documented, with American Indian, Black, and people of color disproportionately impacted by the disease.
+As of June 3rd, 2020 COVID-19 data for San Francisco, indicate that Black communities in San Francisco comprised 9.3% of deaths, even though they comprise 5% of the population; Latinx communities comprised 47.8% of diagnosed cases (and comprise 15.2% of the population); American Indian communities comprised 0.4% of diagnosed cases (and comprise 0.3% of the population); and Asian communities comprised 46.5% of deaths (and comprise 34.1% of the population).
+In a study UCSF conducted in the densest Census tract of the Mission District in April 2020, 95% of the people who tested positive for COVID-19 were Latinx.
 82% of those who tested positive reported having been financially affected by the economic fallout of the pandemic, and only 10% reported being able to work from home.
 Without swift action, the health and economic impacts of the pandemic are likely to exacerbate existing disparities; and,